Assault Rifles And You

 For the most part, you will deploy them in F-shape formations of 3 ARs (back row) and 2 SMGs (front row).
 First choice for the back row are the story ARs (excluding M16A1) – they're an excellent all-rounder formation, and you get them for free.
 Since RO635 drops rather late, your first choice for a main tank should be UMP45 – she's a relatively common construction, and just too good to pass up on.
 For off tanks, you can choose between another tank or damage dealer SMG; the free Skorpions you get early in the game are serviceable enough to keep one of them around until you get SR-3MP or Vector:

-However, depending on what you're fighting, you might want to replace Skorpion with another tanking SMG (or M16A1), she's rather squishy, and you'll definitely want to replace her with a better damage dealer ASAP.
+However, depending on what you're fighting, you might want to replace Skorpion with another tanking SMG like UMP9 (or M16A1), since she's rather squishy:

 A special case are night battles: They need a handgun to provide map sight, and you will run into armoured enemies.
 While rifles are the recommended way to deal with them, the Night Royalty are barely good enough to deal with them on their own, especially when buffed by fairies.
-For that, however, they need high skill levels, and OTs-14 is unavailable to new players (until we get Cube+).
+For that, however, they need high skill levels, and OTs-14 is rather hard to acquire.

-As such, in the early game, your best bet is probably a + formation with a rifle in the back, 2 ARs (one grenadier, preferably, to deal with scouts and armour), a damage-buffing HG, and one tanking SMG up front:
+As such, in the early game, your best bet is probably an F formation with a rifle in the back, 2 ARs (one grenadier, preferably, to deal with scouts and armour), a damage-buffing HG (to better handle armour), and one tanking SMG up front:

 Starting with 4N or so, you'll want the night royalty (with Val substituting OTs-14 if necessary) for the ARs, and the rifle replaced with a molotov SMG: